neuroscience · biochemistry · too many side projects · too little time

 simulation framework · data pipeline

-1,900+ total hours across paid clinical roles, hospital volunteering, and physician shadowing across five specialties.
+2,000+ total hours across paid clinical roles, hospital volunteering, and physician shadowing across five specialties.

 Medical Assistant, Heart Care Cardiology

-Patient rooming, vitals, 12-lead EKGs, EMR documentation.
+Patient rooming, vitals, 12-lead EKGs, EMR documentation, provider workflow support.

 Medical Assistant, Sleep Medicine

-Sleep study coordination, patient intake, CPAP fitting.
+Sleep study coordination, patient intake, CPAP fitting, equipment setup, scheduling.

 COPE Health Scholars